 Whether you’re voting in person at the polls or by mail, here’s some helpful voting information.

-- Join the Permanent Early Voting List or request a one-time ballot by mail by October 23.
-Mail your ballot back (in time to arrive by November 3) or drop off a ballot at a polling place or the Coconino County Elections office located at 110 E. Cherry Ave.
+- Join the Active Early Voting List or request a one-time ballot by mail by October 23.
+Mail your ballot back (in time to arrive by November 8) or drop off a ballot at a polling place or the Coconino County Elections office located at 110 E. Cherry Ave.”

 - Provisional Ballots: If you don’t have proper ID to vote at the polls (for example, if your driver’s license doesn’t list the address where you are registered to vote), or if you go to the wrong precinct to vote, you can still cast a provisional ballot.
 These ballots will be verified before they are counted.